SaraBenita/Stepper/README.md

 # Stepper

+●	Developed in in Java language in three UI interfaces: Console, Desktop and Client-Server application.
+JavaFX was used for the purpose of realizing the display and operation of the system as a graphical application and in addition using the Http communication protocol for client-server development.
-An application written in Java that assembles different scenarios from common components, executes them, produces their results, and collects information in order to present statistics of their progress.
-The project includes different UI clients (Console / Desktop Application ) and includes practice with multi thread concerns and client server architecture.
+●	An application that assembles various scenarios from common components that can be performed on a computer, executes them, produces their results and collects information in order to display statistics of their progress.